fyang0507/instant-bookmark/clients/raycast-extension/README.md

 1. Open Raycast and type "Instant Bookmark".
 2. Press `⌘ + ,` or `cmd + ,` to open the extension preferences.
-3. Enter your Instant Bookmark API Key in the "API Key" field.
+3. (Only for the first time) Enter your Instant Bookmark API Key in the "API Key" field.

-## Usage

-### Save a URL

-1. Open Raycast and type "Instant Bookmark".
-2. The extension will attempt to pre-fill the URL from your clipboard or the frontmost browser tab.
-3. Optionally, add any thoughts or notes about the URL.
-4. Press Enter to save the bookmark.

-### Save a Screenshot

-1. Take a screenshot.
-2. Open Raycast and type "Instant Bookmark".
-3. The extension will detect the image in your clipboard.
-4. Optionally, add any thoughts or notes about the screenshot.
-5. Press Enter to save the screenshot.

-Alternatively, you can directly use the "Save Image" command if it appears after typing "Instant Bookmark", which will specifically look for an image in your clipboard.

 ## Development